Mpox

 Treatment

-There is no specific cure for mpox for most people; supportive care (managing fever, pain, hydration and secondary infections) results in full recovery for many.
-Antiviral medications such as tecovirimat (TPOXX) may be used in severe cases or for people at high risk of complications; treatment decisions should be made by a healthcare provider.
+There is no specific cure for mpox, but most people recover fully with supportive care, which includes managing symptoms like fever and pain.
+Antiviral medications such as tecovirimat (TPOXX) may be used in severe cases or for people at high risk of complications.

 Prevention